 I Practiced Only 600 Mock Questions when I did my PMP (Project Management Professional) certification way back in 2005.
 In those days, there weren’t many sources for doing PMP sample questions.
 You could find some mock tests in a few PMP reference books that were available in those days but that was the end of it.

 So, I had to rely on what was available.
 The trick was to slice and dice the available material.
 I studied hard and prepared for all kind of surprises.

-Before appearing for the exam, I would have practiced barely 1000 questions.
-However, things have changed in last few years.
-Now, there are umpteen sources of the sample questions.
+Although I could pass the exam by practicing only 600 questions, things have changed drastically since then.
+Today, there are umpteen sources of the mock tests & sample questions.
 And, at the same time, the competition for the exam has increased substantially.

 Let us look at a complete strategy for doing 2000 questions.

-PMP Practice Questions Strategy
+PMP Practice Exam Strategy